panama corporation guide

 2.3.
 Ease of Doing Business

-Incorporating a business in Panama is a relatively straightforward process, with many companies being established within a week.
+Incorporating a business in Panama is a relatively straightforward process.
 There is no requirement for the physical presence of the shareholders during the incorporation process, which makes it convenient for foreign investors.
 Additionally, Panama offers modern banking facilities that support seamless international transactions, making it easier for businesses to operate on a global scale.

 2.4.
 Political and Economic Stability